knobs-dials/live-hasher/README.md

 # live-hasher

+SHA1 hashfile maker for directories.

+What it adds is that it can keep watching the directories (for some time), and rehash
+- new files
-SHA1 hashfile maker for directories, that can keep watching the directories, and rehash new files and altered files (detected by changes in size and/or mtime).
+- altered files (detected by changes in size and/or mtime)

-Also stops watching the directory after a time.

-The use case this was for is dealing sensibly with files being copied in during data collection, in that files come in over time, and some might be appended to.
+This was made for dealing sensibly with files being copied in during data collection, also considering that some files may be appended to after we first see them.

 Tries to avoid losing work with an ill-placed Ctrl-C: We write to disk every-so-many files (default 500) and every-so-many bytes bytes (default 1GB), and a new hashfile is saved to a temporary file, then moved into place.